deusExMac/TwitterSearch/README.md

 ### Storing bearer tokens as encrypted text in the configuration file
+If you would like to store bearer tokens in the configuration file as encrypted text, you can use TwitterSearch to generate the secret-key and encrypt the tokens.
+To do this, follow the instructions below:
+   1. Execute TwitterSearch (it doesn't matter what configuration file you'll use; you may don't use a configuration file at all)
+   2. On the command shell, type ``encryptBearer``

 *NOTE: I'm sorry if this sounds complicated; This model needs to be definitely redesigned in future versions.*